Published at 2019, November 8th

 Artificial Leaves Producing Medicines

 Inspired in natural leaves, the artificial leaves used by this group of scientists absorb sunlight and conduct chemical reactions, working as a mini-reactor.
-In 2019, these researchers were able to improve their 2016 prototype and solve the problem of not having enough energy to kick off reactions.
+In 2019, these researchers were able to improve on their 2016 prototype and solve the problem of not having enough energy to kick off reactions.
 This time, they used very thin, silicon rubber-based channels in Luminescent Solar Concentrators (LSCs) – which harvest, down-convert and concentrate solar photons.

 These LSCs mimic the veins running from a leaf and end up being an example of biomimicry, which put simply means learning and being inspired by nature.
 So as the sunlight activates the molecules of the liquids running through the thin channels/veins, a chemical reaction gets started.